Canon RF 24mm F1.4 L VCM Lens Review

 As usual for an L lens, the hood is included in the box.
 This time, it's the EW-73G Lens Hood.

-This petal-shaped hood adds significant front element protection from flare-inducing light and physical impact.
-The petal shape also looks cool, and a functional advantage of this hood shape is easier installation alignment (align the small petal to the top), though a round-shaped hood enables the lens to stand on its hood better.
+The petal-shaped hood adds significant front element protection from flare-inducing light and physical impact.
+This shape looks cool, and a functional advantage of this shape is easier installation alignment (align the small petal to the top and twist), though a round-shaped hood enables the lens to stand on its hood better.
+The ribbed interior avoids reflections.
 A release button makes installation and removal easy, and the narrow diameter keeps it compact, especially when reversed.

 Canon RF 35mm F1.4 L VCM Lens Case LP1219